Two and three-year-olds are amazing, aren’t they?

 Make sure the accessories are large enough to be handled by small fingers without frustration.
 The right accessories can encourage fine motor skills and thoughtful manipulation of objects.
 They can also add realism to a doll for children who are ready for realistic pretend play.

-Best Dolls For Two And Three Year Old: The List
+Best Dolls For 2-3 Year Old: The List

 The first doll is a sweet, soft-bodied doll that measures 11 inches and is easy to carry.
 It has a sweet face with inset eyes and comes with a removable outfit and hat.
 The face, hands, and feet are soft, realistic vinyl and it’s the perfect size to carry around.